Health Indicator Report of Birth Rates

 - National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention

 DenominatorNumber of persons in population.

 What Is Being Done?Having an overall high birth rate is not a risk factor for poor health outcomes.
 However, elevated teen pregnancy rates are a concern as these pregnancies are considered to be at higher risk.
-The final U.S. data for 2016 indicate that the teen birth rate for those 15 through 19 years of age was 20.3, a historic low for the country.
-The rate was down 9% from 2015 (22.3).
-Since 2009, the teen birth rate has fallen to a new low each year.
-The rate for this group has declined 51% since 2007, which was the most recent high at 41.5, and 67% since the 1991 high (61.8).
-Utah's teen birth rate for those 15 through 19 years also decreased to a rate of 15.6 in 2016.
+The provisional U.S. data for 2017 indicate that the teen birth rate for those 15 through 19 years of age was 18.8, a historic low for the country.
+The rate was down 7% from 2016 (20.3).
+The rate was down by 55% or nearly 8% per year since 2007 (41.5), the most recent period of continued decline, and 70% (or 4% per year) since 1991, the most recent peak.
+Utah's teen birth rate for those 15 through 19 years also decreased to a rate of 15.1 in 2017.
 A variety of educational and prevention activities are targeted to decrease teen birth rates.

 Available ServicesAccess to family planning services are available in Utah from several sources: community health centers, private providers, Title X clinics (Planned Parenthood Association of Utah), and at many city and county health departments.
 Utah law requires parental consent for unmarried minors to obtain contraception information and services from local health departments in Utah.
 Preconception and interpregnancy health information is available from the Utah Department of Health. [http://www.poweryourlife.org/] Follow Power Your Life on:[[br]] Facebook: [https://www.facebook.com/poweryourlifeutah/][[br]] Pinterest: [https://www.pinterest.com/poweryourlifeut/]